-Divorce and the Family Business
+Divorce and the Family Business in San Diego

 Going through a divorce is often extremely traumatic for a couple.
 On top of the emotional stress and difficulties in navigating the end of a marriage, the couple also has to divide all of their belongings.
 For much of the property, this can be as easy as assigning a numerical value and splitting it in two.
 But for complicated high-value assets, such as a family business, it’s tough to know exactly how much the asset is worth, and the agreed-upon number will rarely factor in all of the emotional attachments that might be involved.